Change of ownership for an LLC can be complicated and requires costly amendments in most U.S. states.

 The LLC's Operating Agreement must be amended to reflect that a new member is now part of the LLC, or to reflect the removal of a member, and all current members must sign the newly amended Operating Agreement, but you are not required to file the amended Operating Agreement with the state of Delaware.

-Since there is minimal information on the Certificate of Formation filed with the state of Delaware, this information does not need to be filed or recorded with the state.
+Since there is minimal information on the Certificate of Formation filed with the state of Delaware, these amendments do not need to be filed or recorded with the state.

 Your Delaware Registered Agent does not need to be informed of the change either; we only need to know if there is a change to the company's communications contact, address or phone number.
 So, unlike many other states, change of ownership for an LLC can be done quickly, easily and without incurring any fees.

 There are 14 comments left for Change of Ownership For an LLC Is Easy in DelawareLinda Brooks said: Monday, March 4, 2019